 CSE 473: Introduction To Artificial Intelligence Principal ideas and developments in artificial intelligence: Problem solving and search, game playing, knowledge representation and reasoning, uncertainty, machine learning, natural language processing.
 Not open for credit to students who have completed CSE 415.
-Prerequisite: CSE 332; recommended: CSE 312; either STAT 390, or STAT 391.
+Prerequisite: CSE 312; CSE 332.

 CSEP 573: Applications Of Artificial Intelligence Introduction to the use of Artificial Intelligence tools and techniques in industrial and company settings.
 Topics include foundations (search, knowledge representation) and tools such as expert systems, natural language interfaces and machine learning techniques.
 Prerequisite: CSE majors only.